MPN-NET – We Welcome You

 Once you have joined our list you are encouraged (if you feel like it) to send a note to the list to introduce yourself.
 Do include specific details about your disease or that of your loved one, if you are seeking help, so that the responses from the list can be relevant to your situation.
 The answers to your post may be relevant to many on the list.
 So please be sure that you disable the reply to your email address in your mail program.
 Otherwise answers will go directly to you.
 Please do not be reluctant to post your questions and responses.
 Many of us are in the same situation.
 Do not worry about typos or spelling.
 Do not let these concerns keep you from the help that the mailing list can provide.

 One must join (subscribe) to be able to post to the list.
 Only the owners of MPN-NET can determine that you are subscribed.
 No one else can retrieve the list of subscribers.
 Only subscribers can send email to MPN-NET and only subscribers directly receive email distributed by the MPN-NET listserv.
-However, the MPN-NET archives are publicly accessible, so consider this when sending email to MPN-NET .
-In that sense, any message posted to the list is a PUBLIC message.
-ARCHIVES and FILES Monthly archives are available. firstname.lastname@example.org Message: Index MPN-NET Archives are available at http://www.acor.org and http://listserv.acor.org
+Posts on the MPN-NET are not searchable via the public internet.
+However, other subscribers can see your posts, so please consider this when sending email to MPN-NET.

 If you have any problems, don’t be frustrated.
 Just write your friendly list owners and you will get help: